aminmahavi/aminmahavi/README.md

 ---

 💻 Backend Developer with a focus on Python for building secure, scalable, and automated systems
 ⚙️ Skilled in backend architecture, API integrations, and server automation using tools like Bash, Ubuntu Server, Cloudflare API, Git, and PostgreSQL
 🌐 Experienced in designing CLI tools, automation scripts, and optimization workflows for real-world deployments

-🚀 Constantly exploring new technologies and contributing to open‑source projects
+🚀 Constantly exploring new technologies and contributing to open-source projects

 ---